gistrec/cpp-geometry-library/README.md

 ---

 <a name="distanceToLine"></a>
-**`PolyUtil::distanceToLine(LatLng p, LatLng start, LatLng end)`** - Computes the distance on the sphere between the point p and the line segment start to end.
+**`PolyUtil::distanceToLine(const LatLng& p, const LatLng& start, const LatLng& end)`** - Computes the distance on the sphere between the point p and the line segment start to end.

 * `point` - the point to be measured
 * `start` - the beginning of the line segment